| Miniature Alpine Dairy Goats

 What a wonderful breeding season for the Mini-Alpine's.
 Kids will be born the last week of December.
 Heza Hunk has bred a couple of the girls and it's his first breeding season with not one repeat.
 Deuce has had his last breeding season here & is heading to OK to Linda Sennott at Loma Verde for his new herd.

 ***We have added 3 French standard Alpine doelings to the herd.
 It was time to add new bloodlines to the kids so I called Lynne Fancher(Dreamfire) in Cresson, TX.
 Sure enough, she had the boodlines I was wanting.
 So, Junebug and Java were added to the herd.
 Some pictures are on the 1st generation doe page.
-Then I found a Cou Blanc doeling and she's now with us as well.
+Then I found a French, Cou Blanc doeling and Jingle is now with us as well.
 By the looks of it, 2 more French girls may be joining the herd in a few months.

 Sarabi(middle) and her last kid 1/2008 at 13 years old.